 Best Heated Foot Warmers Under $30: Can Cheap Models Keep Up?

 Honest answer?
 It depends on what you need.
-This guide takes a close look at entry-level heated foot warmers in the under-$30 range, how they stack up on the features that actually matter, and where the pricier alternatives genuinely pull ahead.
+This guide takes a close look at entry-level heated foot warmers in the under-$30 range, how they stack up on features that actually matter, and where pricier alternatives genuinely pull ahead.

 What You Actually Get Under $30